HelenQuang/HelenQuang/README.md

 # My fullname is Ha Quang but you can also call me Helen! :smile:

 ## Overview
-🌱 I am a Self-Taught Front-End Developer/Freelancer who enjoys creating responsive and interactive websites and applications.
+🌱 I am a Front-End Developer/Freelancer who enjoys creating responsive and interactive websites and applications.

 🔎 Always seeking to learn new skills to improve the user experience and develope well-tested and maintainable code.